Martonai/Project-Skidrow/First Project/docs/function_spec.md

 building a completely reliable and easy-to-use system which everyone can easily use in their daily lives.
 In order to simplify the tasks of the students, we create a program that is in line with today can stand its ground in the world of electronics.
+The ToDo app is an easy-to-use interface that everyone can use easily and dynamically every day.
+This will make everyone's days easier.
+We can set tasks for ourselves and assign a deadline or a reminder so that we don't forget to do it by accident;)

 ## Use cases
 * ADMIN: Admin has the maxium permission level, beacuse if there is something wrong with the application, like user cannot login, or forgot password, admin can fix this.